For immediate release.

 M16-14SF models come with our patented AutoLAWKS™ safety which is marked with a

-red dot and automatically converts the folder into a virtual fixed blade when opened and
+red dot and automatically converts the folder into a strong, rigid knife when opened and

 • Fraudulent claim of “four-way clip” on package.
 The genuine M16-14SF comes with